jasonlam604/Stringizer/README.md

 ##### chompLeft

-Removes prefix from start of string.
+Deprecated - Removes prefix from start of string.

 ```php
 $s = new Stringizer("ȘŦŗÍñĝìzĕŕ");